secretagentan/intro-to-mongodb/installation-cheatsheet.md

 MongoDB by default will look for data in a folder named `/data/db`.
 We would have had to create this folder, but Homebrew did it for us (hopefully).

-#### Start Your Engine
+#### Start Your Engines!

-`mongod` is the name of the actual database engine process.
+`mongod` is the name of the actual database server process.
 The installation of MongoDB does not set mongoDB to start automatically.
-A common source of errors when starting to work with MongoDB is forgetting to start the database engine.
+A common source of errors when starting to work with MongoDB is forgetting to start the database server.

-To start the database engine, type `mongod` in terminal.
+To start the database server, type `mongod` in terminal.

-Press `control-c` to stop the engine. **Don't just shut the terminal window.**
+Press `control-c` to stop the server. **Don't just shut the terminal window.**

 MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.
-To enter the shell open another terminal window and type
+To enter the shell open __another__ terminal window and type:

  `mongo`

+> NOTE!
+Because `mongod` is a __server__ an we're accessing it as a __client__ we're communicating via __ports__ so we can run our commands from any directory.

 The app will load and the prompt will change to `>`.